 Neutrogena Cool Dry Sport

-The bottle uses words like “cool dry,” “breathable,” “non-greasy,” and “micromesh,” making us think it would be the best sun care to come to endurance athletes.
-When tested, we found this product was surprisingly sticky and runny when it first went on.
-It may not be the best facial product as it did run into the eyes and felt a little oily on the face.
-It could be fine worn on the face of runners who sweat very little.
-When worn on arms and legs though, it’s a trusty product.
-While it initially felt sticky, it feels better when it dries.
+We found this product sticky and runny when it first went on.
+It may not be the best facial product, as it did run into the eyes and felt a little oily on the face.
+It’s fine when worn on arms and legs.
 We felt Neutrogena’s product had the best smell out of the three lotions too.
 The scent is helpful on those sweaty runs.
-This Canadian Dermatology Association approves this product.